Answers-AI/docubot/README.md

 ```bash
 docubot list
 ```
-## TODO
+## TODO Items
-- Fix the pricing per token so that it can be the estimated amount, then return the final amount from OpenAI
+### CLI
+- Add husky job to save to autodocument the change, allow the user to change the comment then pinecone on commit
+- Classify files based on the area of the site using the embedding API
-- Enable automated syncing to pincone on code changes
+- Enable automated syncing to pincone without embeddings on when a file changes
+- handle files over 8k in tokens
+- Git action for pull requests that auto create the change log documentation based on the commit history and path file
+-

+### UI
+- Add ability to select files to use in completion
+- Show the user how many tokens they can have in the completion based on what files, model, and prompt they have selected